cockroachdb/docs/v2.1/architecture/transaction-layer.md

 toc: false
 ---

-The Transaction Layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.
+The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 {{site.data.alerts.callout_info}}If you haven't already, we recommend reading the <a href="overview.html">Architecture Overview</a>.{{site.data.alerts.end}}